The subconvexity problem for Rankin-Selberg and triple product L-functions: bounds for global periods

 is the Eisenstein series formed out of the exponents of $\vPhi_{3,u}(t)$, $\peter{\psi,\vPhi_{3,u}(t)}_{reg}$ denote the regularized inner product (which is the regular inner product if $\pi'$ is cuspidal).

 The term

-is called the "degenerate term"; in a sense it replace the finite spectrum contribution which vanishes for $t\neq 0$ in this formula \cite[\S 5.2.7]{MVIHES}.
-The degenerate term is bounded by the method of \cite[Lemma 5.2.9]{MVIHES}.
-In particular we have
+is called the "degenerate term"; in a sense it replaces the finite spectrum contribution which vanishes for $t\neq 0$ in this formula \cite[\S 5.2.7]{MVIHES}.
+Indeed the degenerate term can be bounded by the method of \cite[Lemma 5.2.9]{MVIHES}, satisfying

-for some absolute constant $\gamma>1/2$, and one can then control its contribution as in \eqref{finitecontribution}.
+for some absolute constant $\gamma>1/2$, similar to the finite spectrum.
+One can then control its contribution similarly as in \eqref{finitecontribution}.

-We briefly describe the argument for \eqref{degeneratebound} here.
+To be self-contained we briefly describe the argument for \eqref{degeneratebound} here.
 The degenerate term can be unfolded and related to the Rankin--Selberg L-function for each Eisenstein series formed out of the exponents.
-For example the exponent $|\cdot|_{\A}^{1+it}\in T$ gives rise to a product of $L(\pi_2\times \tilde{ \pi}_2, 1+t)$, local period integrals at finite number of places, and some other unimportant factors.
+For example the exponent $|\cdot|_{\A}^{1+it}\in T$ gives rise to a product of $L(\pi_2\times \tilde{ \pi}_2, 1+t)$ with local period integrals at finite number of places, and some other unimportant factors.
 It suffices to control them separately.
-The $L-$function factorizes as $L(Ad \pi_2, 1+t)\zeta(1+t)$, and $L(Ad \pi_2, 1+t)\ll C(\pi_2)^{o(1)}$ near $t=0$, while $\zeta(1+t)$ (despite having a pole at $t=0$) can be uniformly bounded around any small fixed circle round $t=0$, independent of $\pi_2$.
-On the other hand the local period integrals can be bounded in terms of Sobolev norm as in \cite[Lemma 5.2.9]{MVIHES}.
-We remark that the bound there is stated with a dependency in $C(\pi_2)$ which is at most polynomial but the proof yield the stronger bound stated here.
+The $L-$function factorizes as $L(\pi_2,\Ad, 1+t)\zeta(1+t)$, and $L( \pi_2,\Ad, 1+t)\ll C(\pi_2)^{o(1)}$ near $t=0$, while $\zeta(1+t)$ (despite having a pole at $t=0$) can be uniformly bounded on fixed circle $\mcC$ round $t=0$, independent of $\pi_2$.

 On the other hand the local period integrals can be bounded by $\|u\|^{-\gamma}$ as in \cite[Section 5.2.10]{MVIHES}.
 Indeed for $v\in \ram(\vPhi_{23})$, the bound in, for example, \cite[(5.22)]{MVIHES} holds uniformly regardless of the ramifications.